Resonance frequency of different interfacial modes of a slug trapped in a milli-channel

-Our next objective is to find the amplitudes of each mode of interface oscillation $(A_n)$ as shown in Equation \ref{finalvelocityy} , \ref{finalinterfd}.
-To do so, we employ normal stress balance condition at the interface given by:
+Towards our objective of finding the resonance frequency of the system, we first determine the amplitudes of each mode of interface oscillation $(A_n)$.
+For this, we employ the normal stress balance at the interface $x = l(t,y)$.
+Using domain perturbation we obtain,

-It is to be noted that the actual boundary condition is to be imposed at $x=l(t)$.
-However, after domain perturbation, we obtain Equation \ref{eqnnormst} with the leading order velocity and pressure field.
-This requires us to compute the pressure inside and outside the bubble, curvature of interface and the viscous stress at the interface.
-The fluid pressure just outside the interface $(p_0|_{s=0})$ is found by substituting the composite velocity field into the leading order governing equation and solving for pressure.

-We determine the pressure inside the bubble assuming that it undergoes polytropic expansion and contraction. $\left(PV_{initial}^\eta=PV_{final}^\eta\right)$.
-This gives us the relative pressure inside the bubble as